SaxonRah/pygame-gui-extensions/README.md

 - Find/replace with regex support
 - Bracket matching and indentation guides
 - Multiple language support (Python, JSON, etc.)
-- Integration with your property inspector for script editing
+- Integration with the property inspector for script editing

 ### 3. **Docking System**
 A framework for dockable panels: